idvorkin/idvorkin.github.io/_d/amazon.md

 ### Design principles for Leadership

-### The dirty secret of LPs - You can justify anything.
+### The dirty secret of LPs - You can justify anything

 If you think of LPs as a "vector space", you can use them to justify any behavior or action as a leadership principle.